-The pastor and church council, on behalf of the church, shall establish committees and appoint the members of the various committees at the annual church business meeting or, in the case of a vacancy or newly created committee, at any duly called special meeting.
+The pastor and church Governing Board, on behalf of the church, shall establish committees and appoint the members of the various committees at the annual church business meeting or, in the case of a vacancy or newly created committee, at any duly called special meeting.
 The pastor shall serve as the president of the corporation.
 He or she shall publicly inform all newly elected officers of the functions and responsibilities of their respective offices.
 He or she shall extend the right hand of fellowship to all new members on behalf of the church and shall perform such other duties as generally appertain to the position of pastor.
 He or she shall be free to choose the means and methods by which he or she exercises the ministry God has given him.

-All appointments for public worship and Bible study and the arrangements thereof, including time and place, and the use of the property belonging to the church for any other purposes, are under the control of the pastor, who, with the advice and counsel of the church council, shall be able to determine the appropriateness of all property use, as well as persons permitted to use the church property.
+All appointments for public worship and Bible study and the arrangements thereof, including time and place, and the use of the property belonging to the church for any other purposes, are under the control of the pastor, who, with the advice and counsel of the church Governing Board, shall be able to determine the appropriateness of all property use, as well as persons permitted to use the church property.

 The pastor shall be responsible to fill the pulpit for each regularly scheduled church service as well as any special services.
-In the event of his absence, he or she (or the chairman of the church council in the case of a vacancy in the office of pastor or where the pastor is temporarily unable to perform his duties) shall be responsible to invite speakers from within the membership or outside the church to preach in a manner consistent with the beliefs articulated in the statement of faith.
+In the event of his absence, he or she (or the chairman of the church Governing Board in the case of a vacancy in the office of pastor or where the pastor is temporarily unable to perform his duties) shall be responsible to invite speakers from within the membership or outside the church to preach in a manner consistent with the beliefs articulated in the statement of faith.

-The pastor and the church council shall be responsible to establish mandatory safety and security procedures for all ministries and programs.
+The pastor and the church Governing Board shall be responsible to establish mandatory safety and security procedures for all ministries and programs.
 There will be a zero-tolerance policy with regard to abuse of minors, and any reasonable suspicions of child abuse alleged to be perpetrated by staff, volunteers, members or non-members will be reported to the appropriate law enforcement or child abuse prevention authorities.
 The pastor or his designee will be responsible to provide yearly child abuse prevention training for all staff and volunteers.

-The Church Council
+The Church Governing Board

-The church council shall assist the pastor in promoting the spiritual welfare of the church, in conducting the church services, and in performing all other work of the church.
-The church council is responsible for making preparations to observe church ordinances and shall consider applications for church membership and affiliated co-laborers.
-The church council shall consider benevolence needs, disburse the benevolence fund in cooperation with the pastor, and assist the pastor in all other evangelistic efforts of the church.
-The church council shall assist the pastor in caring for the administrative needs of the church’s various ministries.
+The church Governing Board shall assist the pastor in promoting the spiritual welfare of the church, in conducting the church services, and in performing all other work of the church.
+The church Governing Board is responsible for making preparations to observe church ordinances and shall consider applications for church membership and affiliated co-laborers.
+The church Governing Board shall consider benevolence needs, disburse the benevolence fund in cooperation with the pastor, and assist the pastor in all other evangelistic efforts of the church.
+The church Governing Board shall assist the pastor in caring for the administrative needs of the church’s various ministries.
 They shall provide the pulpit supply and choose a moderator for church meetings if the pastor is unavailable or the office of pastor is vacant.
-Upon the death, resignation, or dismissal of the pastor, the church council may appoint a pulpit committee.
+Upon the death, resignation, or dismissal of the pastor, the church Governing Board may appoint a pulpit committee.

-Following the annual church business meeting, the church council shall assemble and elect, from their own number, a chairman and a secretary for the church council.
+Following the annual church business meeting, the church Governing Board shall assemble and elect, from their own number, a chairman and a secretary for the church Governing Board.